brittanyellich/michael-scott-bot/docs/birthday-commands.md

 These commands are only availabl

 - `/birthday-admin settings`: Set the `birthday_channel` and the `baby_month_milestone_channel`.
 Without these two channels set, birthday and baby month milestone messages will not post.
+- `/birthday-admin add`: Add a birthday with a name, date, and user.
+Date must be added in the `MM/DD/YYYY` format.
+Names must be unique per user.
+- `/birthday-admin remove`: Remove a birthday assigned to a specific user by `name`.

 ## Regular Commands